celinelatulipe/ThinkLikeComputer/_sources/Iteration/TheAccumulatorPattern.rst

 .. parsonsprob:: pp6_6_1

    Rearrange the code statements so that the program will add up the first n odd numbers where n is provided by the user.
+Note that indentation matters, so drag code blocks to the right if they should be indented.
    -----
-   n = int(input('How many odd numbers would you like to add together?')) thesum = 0 oddnumber = 1
+   n_str = input('How many odd numbers would you like to add together?') n = int(n_str)
+   thesum = 0
+   oddnumber = 1
    =====